julioisaias/contpy/README.md

 A initial implementation of realtime task for contrataciones written in `Rust`.

 ## Motivation
 There are existing implementations such as using the site's own API, or using the mobile application.
-However, this approach can help create or automate tasks from any server.
+However, this approach can help create or automate tasks from anywhere.

 ## How to use